buesche87/NanoHome/readme.md

 # NanoHome

-This is a one-man show, don't except it to be bug-free...
+This is a one-man show, don't expect it to be bug-free...

 I used https://dietpi.com as distribution